billminear/homelab_resources/docs/update-qcow-image.md

 rmmod nbd
 ```
 # Conclusion
-You're image should now be updated!
-Launch a new template and see!
+Your image should now be updated.

+For me.. it's off to create a new Proxmox template to test out the image.